Cultural depictions of spiders: Ancient Greece and Rome

-A notable ancient legend from the Western canon that explains the origin of the spider comes from the Greek story of the weaving competition between Athena the goddess, and Arachne, sometimes described as a princess.
-This story may have originated in Lydian mythology; but the myth, briefly mentioned by Virgil in 29 BC, is known from the later Greek mythos after Ovid wrote the poem Metamorphoses between the years AD 2 and 8.
-The Greek "arachne" (αράχνη) means "spider", and is the origin of Arachnida, the spiders' taxonomic class.
+A notable ancient legend from the Western canon that explains the origin of the spider is the Greek myth of Arachne, a story of a weaving competition between the mortal Arachne and the goddess Athena.
+While its precise origins are debated, possibly stemming from Lydian mythology, the myth was briefly mentioned by Virgil in 29 BC, and became widely known through Ovid's poem Metamorphoses, written between AD 2 and 8.
+The Greek word "arachne" (αράχνη) means "spider", and is the origin of Arachnida, the spiders' taxonomic class.

-This myth tells of Arachne, the daughter of a famous Tyrian purple wool dyer in Hypaepa of Lydia.
-Due to her father's skill with cloth dyeing, Arachne became adept in the art of weaving.
-Eventually she began to consider herself to be a greater weaver than the goddess Athena herself, and challenged the goddess to a weaving contest to prove her superior skill.
-Athena wove the scene of her victory over Poseidon that had earned her the patronage of Athens, while Arachne wove a tapestry featuring many episodes of infidelity among the Gods of Olympus, which angered Athena.
-The goddess conceded that Arachne's weaving was flawless, but she was infuriated by the mortal's pride.
-In a final moment of anger, Athena destroyed Arachne's tapestry and loom with her shuttle and cursed Arachne to live with extreme guilt.
-Out of sadness, Arachne soon hanged herself.
-Taking pity on her, Athena brought her back to life transformed as a spider, using the poison aconite; "—and ever since, Arachne, as a spider, weaves her web."
+The myth of Arachne recounts her story of being a renowned weaver from Hypaepa of Lydia; as the daughter of a prominent Tyrian purple wool dyer.
+Arachne's skill in weaving led her to boast that she surpassed even the goddess Athena.
+Challenging Athena to a contest, Arachne wove a tapestry depicting the infidelities of the Olympian gods while Athena depicted her victory over Poseidon that earned her the patronage of Athens.
+Though Athena acknowledged the flawless quality of Arachne's work, she was enraged by the mortal's extreme hubris.
+In a fit of anger, Athena destroyed Arachne's tapestry and loom.
+Overcome with shame and despair, Arachne then attempted to hang herself.
+Taking pity on her, Athena transformed Arachne into a spider, sprinkling her with a magical liquid "and ever since, Arachne, as a spider, weaves her web."

+A lesser-known variation of the myth, apparently originating in Attica, states that Athena transformed both Arachne and her brother Phalanx (whose name also translates to spider) into spiders for committing incest, a violation against her teachings.

-The scholar Robert Graves proposed Ovid's tale may have its roots in the commercial rivalry between the Athenian citizenry of Greece and that of Miletus in Asia Minor, which flourished around 2000 BC.
-In Miletus, the spider may have been an important figure; seals with spider emblems have been recovered there.
+Scholar Robert Graves proposed that Ovid's tale may have its roots in the commercial rivalry between the Athenian citizenry of Greece and Miletus in Asia Minor, a city that flourished around 2000 BC.
+In Miletus, the spider may have been an important figure, as evidenced by seals with spider emblems recovered from the site.